How to Organize a Halloween Party Fast

-two little Halloween buckets ( one for each little one)
+2 – Small Halloween buckets ( one for each little guest)

 Halloween plates and napkins

-I purchased food for both lunch and dinner and a pumpkin for crafting.
+Here is what was purchased for both lunch and dinner and I added pumpkin for crafting.

 Mozzarella cheese slices (not a brick)